|Publication Type||Journal Article|

 |Year of Publication||2014|

-|Authors||Cotlarciuc, I, Malik, R, Holliday, EG, Ahmadi, KR, Paré, G, Psaty, BM, Fornage, M, Hasan, N, Rinne, PE, Ikram, MA, Markus, HS, Rosand, J, Mitchell, BD, Kittner, SJ, Meschia, JF, van Meurs, JB, Uitterlinden, AG, Worrall, BB, Dichgans, M, Sharma, P, on behalf of METASTROKE and the International Stroke Genetics, C|
+|Authors||Cotlarciuc, I, Malik, R, Holliday, EG, Ahmadi, KR, Pare, G, Psaty, BM, Fornage, M, Hasan, N, Rinne, PE, M Ikram, A, Markus, HS, Rosand, J, Mitchell, BD, Kittner, SJ, Meschia, JF, van Meurs, JBJ, Uitterlinden, AG, Worrall, BB, Dichgans, M, Sharma, P|

-Elevated total plasma homocysteine (tHcy) levels are known to be associated with increased risk of ischemic stroke (IS).
+BACKGROUND AND PURPOSE: Elevated total plasma homocysteine (tHcy) levels are known to be associated with increased risk of ischemic stroke (IS).
 Given that both tHcy and IS are heritable traits, we investigated a potential genetic relationship between homocysteine levels and stroke risk by assessing 18 polymorphisms previously associated with tHcy levels for their association with IS and its subtypes.

 METHODS: Previous meta-analysis results from an international stroke collaborative network, METASTROKE, were used to assess association of the 18 tHcy-associated single-nucleotide polymorphisms (SNPs) in 12 389 IS cases and 62 004 controls.
 We also investigated the associations in regions located within 50 kb from the 18 tHcy-related SNPs and the association of a genetic risk score, including the 18 SNPs.

 RESULTS: One SNP located in the RASIP1 gene and a cluster of 3 SNPs located at and near SLC17A3 were significantly associated with IS (P